Supreme Court issues stay in 4th Circuit case

 General Synod of the United Church of Christ v.
-Cooper is a federal legal challenge to Amendment One filed in the Western District of North Carolina on behalf of clergy from across faith traditions, same-sex couples and the United Church of Christ as a national denomination.
+Cooper is a federal legal challenge to Amendment One and North Carolina marriage laws that was filed in the Western District of North Carolina on behalf of clergy from across faith traditions, same-sex couples and four national religious denominations.

 The case challenges the constitutionality of marriage laws in North Carolina – including Amendment One – that ban marriage between same-sex couples and make it illegal for clergy to perform wedding ceremonies for same-sex couples within their congregations.